 Provisioning Automations:

-• Standard Zero-Touch: Scalefusion successfully covers the primary corporate enrollment frameworks, supporting Apple DEP/ADE for Macs and iOS devices, Android Zero-Touch Enrollment (ZTE), Samsung KME, and Windows Autopilot via Microsoft Entra ID.
+- Standard Zero-Touch: Scalefusion supports primary corporate enrollment frameworks, including Apple DEP/ADE, Android Zero-Touch Enrollment, Samsung KME, and Windows Autopilot via Microsoft Entra ID.

-• Frontline Agility: Excels at bulk frontline provisioning, offering incredibly fast QR code enrollment, six-tap Android setups, and email-based user authentication workflows for corporate-owned devices.
+- Frontline Agility: Supports bulk frontline provisioning through QR code enrollment, six-tap Android setup, and email-based user authentication workflows for corporate-owned devices.

 Application Lifecycle Management: